shin-/github-issue-counter/README.md

 2016-01-08      39      8       13      3       2       2       2       8       00      2       0
 2016-01-09      38      9       13      3       2       2       2       8       00      2       0
 ```

+## Cache

+After running the script for the first time, a `<org>_issues.json` file will
+appear in your work dir.
+This cache will be used in subsequent runs to minimize
+network and API usage and speed up processing.